sarnau/Inside-The-Loxone-Miniserver/LoxoneMiniserverNetworking.md

 | [caller.loxone.com]() | Caller Object for voice callbacks from the Miniserver |

 [push.loxonecloud.com](), [monitorserver.loxone.com](), [weather.loxone.com](), [clouddns.loxone.com]() and [dns.loxonecloud.com]() are all services running on the same Amazon server.

+[update.loxone.com]() is running on an running on Amazon cloud server.

 [caller.loxone.com]() is running on a Loxone server from Netplanet in Vienna.